Kinto/kinto/docs/overview.rst

 Permissions can be set on the stored objects, making it possible to share data between users.

-We provide a demo server to start immediately, a one-click installer on Heroku for long term hosting or a Docker image to even run it yourself.
+We provide a demo server to start immediately, a one-click installer on Heroku for long term hosting and a Docker image to even run it yourself. (`Let me start now! <install>`_)

 The JavaScript and Python development kits (SDK) provide basic abstractions to store and retrieve data from your applications.
-Our offline client for browsers will leverage IndexedDB to synchronize data locally when back online.
+Our JavaScript client for browsers leverages IndexedDB to work completely offline and synchronise data when online.

-Storing encrypted records on the server with client-side encryption is optional.
+It's even possible for data to be encrypted on the client to keep user data safe on the server.

-The ecosystem is growing and some plugins provide advanced features like history tracking, push notifications, file attachments, or schema validation...
+The ecosystem is growing and plugins already provide advanced features like history tracking, push notifications, file attachments, schema validation...

 Key features